Alonso-del-Arte/kepler-star/README.md

 current positions of the planets, and one is left to wonder if the author of the horoscope was actually trying to make predictions based on the positions of the planets or was simply coming up with predictions out of thin air.

+Each sign of the zodiac is associated with one of the four elements which ancient people believed all things were made of in varying proportions: fire, earth, air and water.
+The way these assignments from signs to elements were made seems to me to be somewhat arbitrary:

+* **Fire**: Aries, Leo, Saggitarius
+* **Earth**: Taurus, Virgo, Capricorn
+* **Air**: Gemini, Libra, Aquarius
+* **Water**: Cancer, Scorpio, Pisces (Watters, p.
+48)

+Of course the stars that make up the constellations, such as the ones of the Zodiac, are actually made up mostly of hydrogen and helium.

 Astrology is frequently met with automatic, thoughtless skepticism.
 It's one thing to make logical arguments based on the claims posited by astrology.
 But